-Ceilings Visually inspected from floor level.
-The ceilings are lined with lath and plaster.
+Cennigs visually hispected from noor level.
+The ceilings are lined with plasterboard, and there is timber cladding to the ceilings in the kitchen and bathroom.

 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-The internal walls are mainly plastered on the hard with strapping and lining to the walls in two of the bedrooms.
+The internal walls and partitions are lined with plasterboard.